1cec0ld/1cec0ldBackend/README.md

 - Commit and push the changes to the git repository
 - Deploy the changes to the ereq-server
   - `git push dokku master`
-  - This will run the postdeploy script in the package.json file which will run the prisma migrate command on the remote database
+  - This will run the postdeploy script in the app.json file which will run the `prisma migrate deploy` command on the remote database
 - Check the remote database using MySQL Workbench to ensure that migrations applied and no key data was lost

 # Deployment